qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 These are some of the commands I that I find the most tedious while working with accessibility - and I think the ability to control the volume was one of the better features.
 I find that the volume of the voice can sometimes be quite disruptive.

-> #### Super important caveat!
->
-> It's important to note that I have been very specific in naming the actions.
-For example, ACTION_SWIPE_LEFT and ACTION_FOCUS_ELEMENT(PARAMETER_HEADING: back) seem as if they should be more closely related - in the sense that a swipe LEFT should focus the previous node in the hierarchy according to one set of granularity, and ACTION_FOCUS_ELEMENT(PARAMETER_HEADING: back) is just the "headings only" version of that granularity.
-This was the original intention, as it's dangerous to do a left swipe and expect to go back to the previous element, because the action associated with the gesture can be modified by the user.
->
-> There are two reasons for this: 1.
-I wanted to ensure developers are aware of what they are getting exactly what they ask for.
-2. The accessibility team has [not made their transversal algorithm available through an API][17], and so in the default granularity, selecting the next and previous nodes would require a re-write on this side and therefore have no guarantee of one-to-one behaviour.

 The receiver achieves this in the following manner:

 {% highlight kotlin %}